What is life insurance?

 Any advice provided is general only and does not consider your objectives, financial situation or needs.

 You should carefully read the relevant Product Disclosure Statement to ensure the product is right for you.
-It contains the terms and conditions, exclusions and other important information to help you make an informed decision.
+The PDS contains the terms and conditions, exclusions and other important information to help you make an informed decision.

 ahm life insurance products are issued by the insurer, Swiss Re Life & Health Australia Limited ABN 74 000 218 306, Australian Financial Services Licence No. (AFSL) 324908, Level 36, Tower Two, International Towers Sydney, 200 Barangaroo Avenue, Sydney NSW 2000.